renanabade/renanabade/README.md

-### Hi, i'm Renan 😀
+### Hi, I'm Renan 😀

 ## I am a software developer and Dark Souls fan!

 - 🌱  Improving at Java | Spring Boot | Angular
 - 👯  Creating new solutions
-- 🥅  2023 Plans: Contributing to the developer comunnity
+- 🥅  2023 Plans: Contributing to the developer community

 ### Connect with me: